 Dwayne, a Static Shock Bang Baby, was able to turn water into cherry soda and create fictional characters with his mind.

-He can also defy gravity, lift entire houses, blow up a house with nothing but the static electricity, clone himself to get an I-beam brought up to the top of the aforementioned elevator, jump at least a thousand feet up in the air, is invulnerable to pain, and can exist in cartoons.
+He can also defy gravity, lift entire houses, blow up a house with nothing but the static electricity from rubbing his socks on carpet, clone himself to get an I-beam brought up to the top of the aforementioned elevator, jump at least a thousand feet up in the air, is invulnerable to pain, and can exist in cartoons.
 When you consider all this, it's little wonder that he almost destroyed reality itself in 2+2=Ed.

 Edd:(with a look of disbelief on his face) Remind me to ask you how you did that, Ed.